Sam Francis

 What is a Maquette?

 A maquette is a small-scale model of a sculpture that serves as a preliminary version of the final piece.
-It allows the artist to experiment with ideas and make adjustments without the expense and effort of creating the full-sized sculpture.
+It allows the artist to experiment with ideas and make adjustments without the expense and effort of creating a full-sized sculpture.

 Jockum Nordström